Frequently Asked Questions About HSA Plans

 The contribution limits include all contributions made on behalf of the individual (including contributions made by an employee, an employer, a self-employed person, or a family member).
 If you have more than one HSA, the annual contribution limit applies to the total of all HSAs.
 You can decide how to contribute to your HSA (one time or multiple times throughout the year) as long as you don’t exceed the maximum allowable annual contribution.

-Who Do I Contact With Questions About the Bank of America HSA?
+Who Do I Contact With Questions About the HSA?

-If you have any questions or concerns about your Bank of America HSA or questions about Health Savings Account rules, please call Member Services using the phone number provided on the back of your Independence Blue Cross ID card.
+If you have any questions or concerns about your HSA or questions about Health Savings Account rules, please call Member Services using the phone number provided on the back of your Independence Blue Cross ID card.

 This information is provided as a general reference and is not intended to provide tax advice.